logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-rules.md

 ###### Using REGEX filters

 You can "clean" the data in the notification using REGEX filters.
-If you add a REGEX filter, it will select for the data you want to include in the alert output.
+If you add a REGEX filter, it will select for the data you want to include in the rule output.

 There is no danger that a REGEX filter will disrupt the notification.

 * If the REGEX matches the relevant data, you will see only the desired results.
-* If the REGEX _does not_ match, the filter will be disregarded and the alert output will include the full content of the field.
+* If the REGEX _does not_ match, the filter will be disregarded and the rule output will include the full content of the field.

 ##### Save it!

-Click **Save** to save your alert.
+Click **Save** to save your rule.
-If the thresholds are passed and the alert is triggered, Logz.io will log the alert and send the configured notifications.
+Whenever the thresholds are met, the rule will trigger, and Logz.io will log the security event, and send out a notification, if configured.

 </div>